dujanhung/trc/doc.md

 represents a regex scope.

 > [!NOTE]
-> only use this container to skip optional texts and organize contents. too many may increase file size and harm readability. too few may pollute contents.
+> **only use this container to skip texts and organize contents**. too many may increase file size and harm readability. too few may pollute contents.

 </td></tr></thread><tbody><tr><td>